 Minnesota Health Insurance

-Six insurance carriers offer 2021 health plans in The North Star State.
-Rates are lower now than in the year before.
+Six insurance carriers offer 2022 health plans in The North Star State.
+Rates did rise at an average of 8.1% from the previous year.

 Minnesota Health Insurance Overview